basecamp/lufo/README.md

   });
   ```

-  See below for other available options.
+  [More on Tracking Cookie Preferences.](#tracking-cookie-preferences) See below for other available options.

 ## Options